Pratikshinde55/Jenkins-Master-Slave_linux/README.md

 Overview of configuration :

 1. I use aws Cloud EC2 (AMI-amazon linux2) for -> Master node on which i Install jenkins.
-2. for Slave i also same EC2 instance and connection by SSH .
+2. For Slave i also same EC2 instance and connection by SSH .